jockee/lang/lang.md

 # KEY

+  - "nested functions can use the same variable name"

+# MID

-  - implement jfold for dict, string and list
+  - implement fold for dict, string and list
     - make sure the definition from the implementation is used
+    - make sure the definition from the implementation is used
   - string split
-  - "nested functions can use the same variable name"
   - list fmap
   - function from implementation overrides trait function